-Abbey Manor FAQ
+Abbey Manor Frequently Asked Questions

 Abbey Manor is situated just off White Hall Road at Rte 213, about a mile south of Rte.
 40, within 5-20 minutes’ drive time from the Cecil County communities of Elkton, Eldersburg, Rising Sun, Northeast, Port Deposit, Chesapeake City, and Cecilton; Wilmington, Delaware; and the central Delaware communities of Bear, Glasgow, Newark, Newcastle, Middletown, and Christiana.
 Our address is One Colonial Manor Court, Elkton, MD 21921.